jgraham0325/land-register-api-docs/docs/api-documentation/V1.18/index.md

 <code>GET /nsg/streets</code>

 Returns NSG data based on a coordinate pair point.
 The information returned can be used to populate a PermitCreateRequest or a WorkCreateRequest.
+For more information on the <code>reinstatement_type_code</code> property see the `Reinstatement type codes` section below.
 The <code>additional_special_designations_response</code> property values are returned in the format defined by the [NSG specification](https://www.geoplace.co.uk/-/national-street-gazetteer-nsg-data-transfer-format-dtf-8-1-documents-released)
 {: .govuk-body}

 #### Get streets endpoint (USRN)